Rajbir98/Lethal-Company-Cruiser-Jump-AHK/README.md

 - Make sure you are facing the correct direction before running a sequence.
 - Adjust `Sleep` values (in milliseconds) if timing feels off.
-- The script only sends keyboard inputs — it does not modify game files.
+- The script only sends keyboard inputs; it does not modify game files.
 YOU WILL NOT GET BANNED FOR TS

 ---